eorfanakis/Atoms_mean_distance_in_MD/README.md

 You can also check the minimum distance, the maximum distance (between simulation time), check if it is stationary and export diagrams.
-Ensure that the mentioned columns exist at your file *works for more than 1 molecule (36 is for my occasion: 36 octanol molecules)
+Ensure that the mentioned columns exist at your file *works for more than 1 molecule (36 is for my occasion: 36 octanol molecules) *if you want to proceed for 1 frame, there is available code with R at file 1_frame_O26_mean_distance.R.
+I would recommend to proceed with all the frames in order to study convergence.